PeterKamphuis/pyROTMOD/README.md

 # pyROTMOD
-A python version of ROTMOD
+A modern python redevelopment based on GIPSY's ROTMOD and the potentials in Galpy.